PaddlePaddle/PaddleSuite/docs/CHANGLOG.en.md

 # Version Update Information

 ## Latest Version Information
+### PaddleX v3.0.0beta2 (11.15/2024)

+PaddleX 3.0 Beta2 is fully compatible with the PaddlePaddle 3.0b2 version. **This update introduces new pipelines for general image recognition, face recognition, vehicle attribute recognition, and pedestrian attribute recognition.
+We have also developed 42 new models to fully support the Ascend 910B, with extensive documentation available on [GitHub Pages](https://paddlepaddle.github.io/PaddleX/latest/en/index.html).** Here’s a detailed look at the new features and improvements:

+- **New Pipelines:**
+  - **General Image Recognition:** Introducing a powerful pipeline with enhanced feature extraction models.
+This allows for user-defined image database recognition of unknown categories, providing more customizable recognition options compared to existing open-domain object detection.
+Supports high-performance inference and service deployment.
+  - **Face Recognition:** This new pipeline enables the addition and removal of entries in the face database, with robust support for high-performance inference and service deployment.
+  - **Vehicle Attribute Recognition:** Detect and recognize vehicle attributes such as color and model in images.
+Supports high-performance inference and service deployment.
+  - **Pedestrian Attribute Recognition:** Detect and recognize pedestrian attributes such as age, gender, and clothing in images.
+Supports high-performance inference and service deployment.

+- **New Capabilities:**
+  - **Documentation Support:** Comprehensive [GitHub Pages documentation](https://paddlepaddle.github.io/PaddleX/latest/en/index.html) is available, featuring search functionality and user commentary.
+  - **Benchmarking:** Print model inference benchmark information with related [documentation](https://github.com/PaddlePaddle/PaddleX/blob/release/3.0-beta2/docs/module_usage/instructions/benchmark.md).
+  - **Model Development:** We have introduced 42 new model development processes specifically adapted for Ascend 910B.
+Check out the [model list](https://github.com/PaddlePaddle/PaddleX/blob/release/3.0-beta2/docs/support_list/model_list_npu.en.md).

+- **Optimizations:**
+  - **Formula Recognition:** Now supports PDF input and visualization of results.
+  - **Seal Recognition:** Supports PDF format input.
+  - **Layout Parsing:** Improved the naming convention for saved images.
+  - **Pretrained Models:** Unified management of pretrained models, integrated into the default configuration file.
+  - **Model Saving:** Upgraded format to ensure high-performance inference.
+  - **Parameter Tuning:** Optimized default parameters for certain models to enable higher accuracy training.

+- **Bug Fixes:**
+  - Addressed inaccuracies and inappropriate expressions in documentation, and fixed some invalid URLs.
+  - Resolved issues with the PP-LCNet_x1_0_doc_ori inference model.
+  - Fixed bugs related to high-performance inference and service deployment.
+  - Corrected training configuration issues in SLANet and SLANet_plus that led to low accuracy.

 ### PaddleX v3.0.0beta1 (9.30/2024)
 PaddleX 3.0 Beta1 offers over 200 models accessible through a streamlined Python API for one-click deployment; realizes full-process model development based on unified commands, and opens source the foundational capabilities of the PP-ChatOCRv3 special model pipeline; supports high-performance inference and service-oriented deployment for over 100 models, as well as edge deployment for 7 key vision models; and fully adapts the development process of over 70 models to Huawei Ascend 910B, and over 15 models to XPU and MLU.